sporto/elm-tutorial/en/05-resources/02-players.md

   }
 ```

-Here we define how a player record looks like, it has an id, a name and a level.
+Here we define how a player record looks.
+It has an id, a name and a level.

-Also note the definition for `PlayerId`, it is just an alias to `Int`, doing this is useful for clarity later on when we have function that take many ids.
+Also note the definition for `PlayerId`, it is just an alias to `Int`, doing this is useful for clarity later on when we have function that takes many ids.
 For example:

 ```elm
 addPerkToPlayer : Int -> Int -> Player
 ```

-is much clearer written as:
+is much clearer when written as:

 ```elm
 addPerkToPlayer : PerkId -> PlayerId -> Player